beejjorgensen/bgipc/src/bgipc_part_1000_mmap.md

 to it?
 Then you could simply use pointer arithmetic to get (and set) data in the file.

 Well, this is exactly what a memory mapped file is.
+The cool part is that as you make changes to memory (by changing things that pointers point to), _it actually changes the file, itself_.
+Memory suddenly becomes a window onto the file and you can change it directly though that window.

 And it's really easy to use, too.
 A few simple calls, mixed with a few simple rules, and you're mapping like a mad-person.

-## Mapmake
+## Getting Started

 Before mapping a file to memory, you need to get a file descriptor for it by using the `open()` system call: